Home » Plants » Eutrochium dubium

 Habitat

-Found on moist, acidic soils rich in organic matter, usually in sandy soil, but sometimes in other soil types.
+Found on moist, acidic soils rich in organic matter, usually in sandy soil or sandy muck, but sometimes in other soil textures.
 Can tolerate soils with some gravel and clay.
 Tolerates some salinity and temporary periods of drought.
 Usually found in sunny-to-mostly-sunny habitats, but can sometimes occur in partly-shaded habitats so long as it gets some direct sunlight.

 Life Cycle